For The Love Of New Orleans Architectural Styles

 768px-UptownMagazineTileGutterWoodBricksCommons Wikimedia

-Numerous buildings and streets of The French Quarter display the painted and embossed encaustic tiles as a historic form of identification of the old Spanish colonial street names.
+Numerous buildings and streets of the French Quarter display the painted and embossed encaustic tiles as a historic form of identification of the old Spanish colonial street names.

 NewOrleans200212_2126Commons Wikimedia